 Dr. Virginia Burggraf is the Marcella Griggs Endowed Professor of Gerontological Nursing at Radford University where she is also the Coordinator of the Graduate Program.
 Dr. Burggraf has extensive experience in nursing as well as teaching.
 In 2015 she received the AJN Book of the year Award for her work on Healthy Aging.

-Dr. Kereen Mullenbach is an Associate Professor at the Radford University School of Nursing where she has worked for nearly 15 years.
+Dr. Kereen Mullenbach is an Associate Professor at the Radford University School of Nursing where she has worked for over 15 years.
 Dr. Mullenbach has been awarded numerous grants for her nursing research and has been invited to present at a range of conferences, particularly on long term care and nursing education.

 All nurse practitioner programs require hands-on clinical experience.
 NP programs refer to this clinical training as a preceptorship, wherein students work closely with an experienced nurse practitioner, who becomes their preceptor.
 This can be one of the most valuable experiences in a nurse practitioner’s education.

 Online students will need to find a clinical preceptor that is convenient for them.
 Schools may be able to assist in finding a willing preceptor, but often much of the onus is put on the student to find someone to work with.
 Without this clinical experience, nurses will not be able to graduate from their nurse practitioner program and therefore will not be eligible for licensure.